Get insider access

 2. Best Home Theater Home Projector

-If you're seeking the ultimate home projector for watching movies, the Epson Home Cinema 3800 is a slightly better pick than the BenQ X3100i.
-Its impressive brightness makes it a suitable choice even for moderately-lit rooms.
+If you're seeking the ultimate home projector for watching movies, the Epson Home Cinema 3800 is a slightly better pick than the BenQ X3100i due to its edge in brightness and contrast.
+It's certainly bright enough to look great in moderately lit rooms.
 However, it excels in darker settings due to its great contrast ratio, so install it in a dark basement for maximum impact.
 Straight out of the box, this model delivers remarkable color accuracy, so there's no need to calibrate it to get an accurate picture.
-The BenQ projector has a wider color gamut than the Epson; the Home Cinema 3800 is decently colorful and looks great in SDR, but if you're considering watching a ton of HDR content, you might want to go with the more colorful BenQ.
-Still, the Epson does have the edge in brightness and contrast, so it's the better-looking of the two in most contexts.
-If you want the best-looking image regardless of the cost, consider an upgrade to the even more expensive Epson Home Cinema 5050UB, although it's not worth it for most users.
+Its one weakness is its decent but unexceptional color gamut; it's wide enough for SDR content, but HDR content doesn't look as punchy as possible.
+If that bothers you, consider an upgrade to the even more expensive Epson Home Cinema 5050UB, although it's not worth it for most users.

 The Epson falters somewhat in its features; it's rather minimalistic.
-It lacks Wi-Fi or a built-in smart OS but offers Bluetooth with aptX support.
+It lacks Wi-Fi or a built-in smart OS but offers Bluetooth.
 If smart features are important, consider investing in an external streaming dongle or buying the BenQ.
 The unit's two HDMI 2.0 ports allow for seamless connection to external devices, with both ports capable of handling a 4K @ 60Hz signal, and the 12V trigger out port enables automated projector screen deployment.
-Unfortunately, this projector doesn't support eARC.
-While it has integrated speakers, you'll have a much better audio experience with a receiver or using the unit's audio out port for sound.
+Unfortunately, this projector doesn't support eARC, so you'll have to invest in a receiver or use the unit's audio out port for the best sound.
 Overall, the Epson is the go-to choice for enthusiasts looking to recreate a cinema experience in their basement.

 See our review